mycoopshop/signaturewiki/Rapid-Prototyping.md

 Start server
 [edit]Setup session

+## Putty Flow
 Find an account
 Login
-update svn
-deploy new code
-restart server
-find a bug
-restart putty and rebuild last night's checkins [edit]Update JIRA
+restart putty and rebuild last night's checkins fork your local branch to match the user story change a line of code save the new code refresh the page find a bug write a test checkin tests and code
+Update the user story

+## Story Flow
 Find stories assigned to you
-Related stories assigned to others
+Link related stories assigned to others
-Comments on related stories
+Comment on related stories
-[edit]Update QC
+Update the status of stories in progress

+## Defect Flow
 Check email for reopened defects
 Find QC client on desktop
 Open QC and search for the defect ID from the email